-On an early morning in Yirgacheffe late in the harvest season, workers arrive to the washing station and line up alongside the drying beds.
+On an early morning in Yirgacheffe late in the harvest season, workers arrive at the washing station and line up alongside the drying beds.
 Bundles of washed coffee in parchment are untied and opened wide.
 Dozens of hands reach into the beans, spreading them out flat to greet the rising sun.
 Mill managers pay close attention to the weather during the drying process.
-The coffee is re-covered from 11am-3pm, the hottest part of the day, so that the beans are not scorched by the strong sun.
+The coffee is re-covered from 11am-3pm, the hottest part of the day so that the beans are not scorched by the intense sun.

 The coffee-growing region of Yirgacheffe is small but fertile, producing some of the world’s most well-known beans.
 Our patented YirgZ takes the classic Yirgacheffe taste profile to the next level by ensuring zero defects.
-To accomplish this, the coffee is rigorously sorted in a process that includes mechanical sorting by size and density, then careful hand sorting that takes three times longer than conventional coffee.
+The coffee is rigorously sorted in a process that includes mechanical sorting by size and density, then careful hand sorting that takes three times longer than conventional coffee.

 What Keffa tastes: Jasmine, Lemongrass & Green Apple With A Refreshing Acidity

 |ALTITUDE||1800 – 2000 M|

 |MILL OWNER||Jebo Nenko W.C.P.
 Industry|